The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 * Senei gives you the biggest bang for your buck.
 * Gyoten and Yaten are worth the same as Shinten, allowing you to use them to manipulate Kenki before buff windows or dump more during buff windows.
 * Kyuten outperforms Shinten at three mobs and above.
+* Zanshin is worth using as its still more Kenki per potency over Shinten, and any mobs cleaved is still kenki/potency positive and a gain.

-In addition, it means that **<span style="text-decoration:underline;">each time you successfully use Third Eye you have effectively gained 100 potency.</span>** This potency can add up very quickly by the end of an encounter, so always try to press Third Eye when you know there is incoming damage.
+In addition, it means that **<span style="text-decoration:underline;">each time you successfully use Tengetsu you have effectively gained 100 potency.</span>** This potency can add up very quickly by the end of an encounter, so always try to press Tengetsu when you know there is incoming damage.

 *Note regarding Yaten-Enpi-Gyoten:* If you factor only the Yaten-Enpi combo, it is 10 Kenki cost for an additional 260 potency and regenerates 10 Kenki, and that gives you 26 potency per Kenki. <span style="text-decoration:underline;">However, this combo does not give you any benefits to reapply your buffs or for adding a Sen.</span> While it is a potent one GCD combo, it cannot be used reliably outside of very specific situations, such as dodging out of an AOE while being unable to go back to the boss soon or off-setting your GCDs by one.
 Gyoten can be used as a gap closer if Sprint won’t do the job, or to manipulate your Kenki bar for more damage under buffs.